Pritam Kotal: 2017–18: Debut season and impressions

+2018–19: Assuming the captaincy and departure

-Kotal joined Indian Super League side Delhi Dynamos FC (current Odisha FC) for the 2017-18 season.
-He played his debut match for the club against FC Pune City on 22 November 2017, which ended in a 2–3 victory for Delhi.
-He scored his debut goal for the club against Kerala Blasters on 10 January 2018, where Kotal scored the equalizer in the 44th minute, but the match turned out to be a defeat, after Kerala scored two more goals, resulting in a 1–3 defeat for Delhi.
-He stayed at the club for the 2018-19 season and he was given captain's armband for his impressive 2017-18 campaign.
+He stayed at the club for the 2018–19 season and he was given captain's armband for his impressive 2017-18 campaign.
 He played his first match of the season against Pune City on 3 October 2018 in a 1–1 draw.
 Kotal scored his first goal of the season against his former club ATK on 17 October, which ended in a 1–2 loss for Delhi.
 He played his last match for Delhi Dynamos on 3 March 2019 in the return match against ATK, which again ended in a 2–1 defeat for Delhi.
 Kotal stayed two seasons at Delhi Dynamos, and left the club to return to ATK in January transfer window.

 Return to ATK

 In the late 2018, it was being reported, and later confirmed that Kotal would be returning to ATK after the 2019 AFC Asian Cup in the January transfer window.
 He played his remaining 2018-19 campaign with ATK, and played his first match with ATK that season against Kerala Blasters on 25 January 2019, which ended in a 1–1 draw.
-Kotal played his first match in a regular season after returning to ATK in the 2019-20 Indian Super League season against Kerala Blasters in the opening match of the season on 20 October, which they eventually lost 2–1 after taking the lead in the beginning of the match.
+Kotal played his first match in a regular season after returning to ATK in the 2019–20 Indian Super League season against Kerala Blasters in the opening match of the season on 20 October, which they eventually lost 2–1 after taking the lead in the beginning of the match.
 He scored his debut goal for ATK and first of this season against FC Goa on 18 January 2020, where he opened the score sheet in the 47th minute of the match, which ended 2–0 victory for ATK.
 ATK qualified for the knockout stages of the 2019–20 season, and progressed through to final after defeating Bengaluru FC in an aggregate score of 3–2 from both legs to face Chennaiyin FC in the final.
 Kotal played the final that took place in Fatorda Stadium in Goa, where they emerged victorious after defeating Chennaiyin 3–1 in the final whistle.
 Kotal thus won his second ISL title, and ATK won the trophy for a record third time.